jonlinca/ACLandR_KMeans/README.md

 RCOMMAND FIELDS amount TO "B03_ElbowErrors" RSCRIPT "acl_elbow.R" KEEPTITLE SEPARATOR "," QUALIFIER '"' OPEN
 ```

-We can now inspect the data - we get cluster_params (the number of clusters ran), the clusters_sumSquares (the amount of error), and diffError (the error reduced between each cluster ran).
+We can now inspect the data - we get *cluster_params* (the number of clusters ran), the *clusters_sumSquares* (the amount of error), and *diffError* (the error reduced between each cluster ran).

 For our analysis here, I've chosen 4 as the number of clusters we will want to run for our analysis.
+Four clusters seems to have the biggest bang for buck, and since we only have two variables we're analyzing, seems like a reasonable segment.

 ### Step 4: ACL - Assign the clusters

-We've chosen four clusters in our analysis, and now we want to know where each phone number dialed, along with amount and call duration, should be grouped together.
-We will run K-means one more time, and this time we will assign each phone number to a cluster.
+As we've chosen four clusters in our analysis, now we want to know where each phone number dialed, along with amount and call duration, should be grouped together.
+We will run K-means one more time, but this time we will assign each phone number to a cluster.

 Save the below into **acl_assignCluster.R**